tcltk/tklib/modules/wcb/README.txt

-the Tcl command corresponding to a widget, the main Wcb procedure "wcb::callback" enables you to associate arbitrary commands with some Tk entry, tile entry, BWidget Entry, Tk spinbox, tile spinbox, tile combobox, listbox, tablelist, text, and ctext widget operations.
+the Tcl command corresponding to a widget, the main Wcb procedure "wcb::callback" enables you to associate arbitrary commands with some Tk entry, tile entry, BWidget Entry, Tk spinbox, tile spinbox, tile combobox, listbox, tablelist, tile treeview, text, and ctext widget operations.
 These commands will be invoked automatically in the global scope whenever the respective widget operation is executed.
 You can request that these commands be called either before or after executing the respective widget operation, i.e., you can define both before- and after-callbacks.
 From within a before-callback, you can cancel the respective widget command by invoking the procedure "wcb::cancel", or modify its arguments by calling "wcb::extend" or "wcb::replace".

 Besides these (and four other) general-purpose commands, the Wcb package exports four utility procedures for Tk entry, tile entry,